-Promulgated Contracts Forms (Mandatory Core) TREC 351
+Promulgated Contracts Forms (Required) TREC 351

 Promulgated Contracts Forms

 PURPOSE OF THE COURSE This course is designed to help students seeking a real estate license and real estate practitioners understand the forms that are used in real estate transactions.
 Promulgated Forms is a course of study required by The Real Estate License Act (TRELA) for all persons seeking a real estate license.
-This course focuses on all statutory topics and ethical standards required by TRELA for a prelicensing promulgated forms core course.
-As a core real estate course, it equips students with the information they need to pass their exam, get licensed, achieve success as a salesperson, and to serve their clients and customers in a way that is fair, ethical, lawful, and respectful.
+This course focuses on all statutory topics and ethical standards required by TRELA for a prelicensing promulgated forms qualifying course.
+As a qualifying real estate course, it equips students with the information they need to pass their exam, get licensed, achieve success as a salesperson, and to serve their clients and customers in a way that is fair, ethical, lawful, and respectful.

 RELEVANCE OF THE COURSE This course introduces contract law and explores individually the contracts, addenda, amendment, and other forms promulgated by the Texas Real Estate Commission.
 This course has inclusivity when viewing the requirements under the Texas Occupations Code 1101.003.